sous-chefs/htpasswd/README.md

 - :password: Password for the user
 - :type: Password algorithm to use.
 Valid options are: "md5", "bcrypt", "sha1", "plaintext", or "crypt".
 Default is "md5"
+- :owner: User which owns the file.
+Default is `root`.
+- :group: Group which owns the file.
+Default is `root`.
+- :mode: File mode for the file.
+Default is `0640`.

 ### Example